 New section 89(1A) provides that the EPA must publish data about participant non-compliance with the prohibition on the failure to surrender or repay units by the due date (such as a non-compliant participant's name and the penalty amount).
+The Bill also requires the EPA to publish occurrences of non-compliance with the new penalties created for permanent forests.
 New section 89A provides that the EPA must publish participant data on emissions and removals.
 Note we do not consider this information to be relevant personal information, but engaged with the Office of the Privacy Commissioner just in case (see 3.5.1).